Last updated on February 14th, 2023

 If you have a juice or lemon press, just follow the directions for your little gadget and your good to go.

-This is more for the people who don’t have those tools.
+This is more for the people who don’t have those special tools.
 I cut my lemon in half and then have a small bowl ready to go.

 Never squeeze your lemon directly into the batter you’re work3ing with, because you’re guaranteed to have seeds fall in that you’ll have to fish out.
+These easy steps will show you how to zest and juice lemons.

 I take my lemon half and just squeeze it over the bowl, and that’s about as high tech as I get.